-[‡]We would like to thank seminar participants at Cardiff University, El Colegio de México, Sciences Po, UANL, the 2014 annual conference of the Royal Economic Society, the 2017 annual conference of the Canadian Economics Association, and the 2014 Centre for Growth and Business Cycle Research conference held at the University of Manchester for helpful comments and suggestions.
-We are indebted to Roger Farmer for his insightful discussions, which helped to significantly improve the paper.
+[‡]A previous version of this paper was circulated under the title "Can Indeterminacy and Self-Fulfilling Expectations Solve the International Macro Puzzles?".
+We would like to thank seminar participants at Cardiff University, El Colegio de México, Queen's University Belfast, Sciences Po, UANL, the 2014 annual conference of the Royal Economic Society, the 2017 annual conference of the Canadian Economics Association, and the 2014 Centre for Growth and Business Cycle Research conference held at the University of Manchester for helpful comments and suggestions.
+We are indebted to Roger Farmer for his insightful discussions, which helped to significantly improve the paper, and to Thomas Lubik for excellent feedback.
 Finally, we are grateful to Viktoria Hnatkovska for help with the data and to the British Academy Newton Fund for financial assistance (Award Ref: NG160085).
 The usual disclaimer applies.